 Instructions

-• Heat the oven to 200 degrees F (this is to keep the chicken warm as you work in batches).
+• Get ready: Set a sheet pan in the oven and heat the oven to 200°F (this is to keep the chicken warm as you work in batches).

-• Pat the chicken breast pieces dry and season with kosher salt and black pepper on both sides.
-Lightly coat the chicken on both sides with the flour (shake off any excess flour).
+• Season the chicken: Pat the chicken dry and season all over with salt and pepper.
+Lightly coat on both sides with the flour and shake off any excess flour.

 • Prepare the lemon sauce.
-In the same skillet (over medium heat), add a little bit more extra virgin olive oil.
-Add the ghee (or butter, if you prefer).
-When the ghee melts, stir in the lemon juice, wine and capers.
+In the same skillet (over medium heat), add a drizzle more olive oil.
+Add the ghee or butter and stir until melted, then stir in the lemon juice, wine, and capers.
 Bring the sauce to a boil, scrapping off any browned bits from cooking the chicken earlier.

 Video